-The Indianapolis 500 is one of the biggest racing events each year.
-More than 257,000 people can fill the seats outside of the 2.5-mile oval, while another 130,000 can be along the infield, making for a capacity of roughly 400,000 possible.
-There’s a reason why this event is labeled The Greatest Spectacle in Racing.
+The Indianapolis 500 is one of the biggest events in auto racing each year.
+More than 257,000 people can fill the seats outside of the 2.5-mile oval, while another 130,000 can pack into the infield, making for a potential capacity of roughly 400,000.
+That is why this event is labeled The Greatest Spectacle in Racing.

-One of the biggest reasons is all of the crashes that can occur each year.
+One of the biggest reasons racing is so popular is that it’s dangerous.
+Crashes can occur each year drivers take to the track.
 When you have 33 Indy Cars averaging speeds of 150-plus miles per hour, there is a lot that can go wrong.
 I’m going to cover some of the accidents that have happened in this race throughout the years.
 Safety wasn’t as big of an issue 50-100 years ago as it is today, which you’ll be able to tell by some of the facts that I post.

 There have been 14 drivers that have died while racing in the Indy 500 dating back to 1919.
 Fortunately, it hasn’t happened since 1973 when Swede Savage ran over a patch of oil that caused him to hit the inside wall in turn four, which shot him back to the outside wall where he crashed once again.

 Swede left the track conscious, but he would die 33 days later in the hospital.
 Adding insult to injury is the fact that Swede’s crew member, Armando Teran, was killed when a fire truck racing to save Savage hit him.
 Also, Salt Walther crashed in the front straightaway early in the race and was severely burned.